 SMB (small and mid-sized businesses)

 Even the companies with less than 100 employees have business files of great importance that should be carefully organized, stored, and retrieved.
-With the annual revenue of $5-10 million, these businesses can afford a turnkey DMS system with the diverse out-of-the-box functionality.
-However, if you need to create a document management system with the extended functionality, adapted to the specific needs of your company is required, there will be additional costs for some enhancements.
-They will not beat the expenses of the big enterprises for sophisticated Content Management System though.
+With the annual revenue of $5-10 million, these businesses can afford a turnkey DMS system with diverse out-of-the-box functionality.
+However, if you need to create a document management system with the extended functionality, adapted to the specific needs of your company, there will be additional costs for some enhancements.
+They will not beat the expenses of the big enterprises for sophisticated Content Management Systems though.

 SME (small and medium enterprises)

 The bigger companies where the staff is up to 500 employees apply new technologies more willingly.
-As usual, there is an IT department with alfresco developers to implement document management software.
+Usually, there is an IT department with qualified specialists who may efficiently integrate document management software into the enterprise.
 Sometimes business owners still see the DMS as a potential training problem for the staff.
-The lack of in-house experts forces them to seek vendors who offer customized technical support and maintenance service.
+The lack of in-house experts forces them to seek vendors who offer customized technical support and maintenance services.
 It is not a big deal because there are vendors on the market who provide staff training after the project completion.

-The list of challenges solved by a reliable CMS is far from complete.
-Not only different types of business can benefit from its implementing but different industries as well.
+The list of challenges solved by a reliable DMS is far from complete.
+Not only different types of business can benefit from implementing a document management system, but different industries as well.
 Let’s consider this issue in more detail.

-Top 8 industries in desperate need for the stable DMS
+Top 8 industries in desperate need for the stable document management software

-At all times education was the industry that consumed the enormous amount of paper.
+At all times, education was the industry that consumed an enormous amount of paper.
 Every educational institution produces lots of student and alumni reports, enrollment forms, annual reports, and admission details.
-The implementing one single platform for storing all these documentation is no longer a choice.
+Implementing one single platform for storing all these documentation is no longer a choice.
 Its main benefit for education is improved cooperation between the school office, parents, and the external bodies (local authorities).

 As the volume of paper sales records grows, the retailers struggle with fast finding the necessary item.
-In its turn, the document mismanagement and the nonconformance for the movement of products within the vast supply chain lead to the delays in customer service.
+In its turn, the document mismanagement and the nonconformance for the movement of products within the vast supply chain lead to delays in customer service.
 The retailers start contemplating the idea of an EDMS to keep the purchase orders, inventory reports, invoices, receipts, retail and wholesaler contracts, and employee records coming from dealerships in one place.
 Evidently, the simplified document audit will speed up the business processes and deliver enhanced customer experience.

-The bank officers deal with the great number of papers including policy papers (rules, regulations, circulars, instructions, orders) which should be accepted for execution, intrabank documents concerning bank operations and services, bank’s regulatory reports, loan reporting, and accounting.
-It is getting hard to manage and provide per request any record without the DMS platform which fits industry standards and offers audit trails and robust data security.
+The bank officers deal with a great number of papers, including policy papers (rules, regulations, circulars, instructions, orders), which should be accepted for execution, intrabank documents concerning bank operations and services, bank’s regulatory reports, loan reporting, and accounting.
+It is getting hard to manage and provide per request any record without the DMS platform, which fits industry standards and offers audit trails and robust data security.
 The proper digital solution will improve cooperation between bank centers giving those parties concerned instant access to necessary files.
 To learn more, read the article on document management for banks.

 8. Legal firms